marshallshen/security_architecture_and_engineering/web_service_architecture.md

 *What UIDs does the server run under?*

+> Difference between `Effective UID` and `Real UID`

+> Normally these are the same, but if a program with a set-uid bit set is run, then while the real UID remains that of the user who ran it, the effective UID is that of the user who owns the file.

 ## Berkely history of web
 - Most Unix system reserve < 1024 for root
 - Web servers listen on port 80, so something `HAS TO` be root in order for web server to start running.